 Congregational Health Ministry

-There are many ways for a congregation to have a health ministry.
-Few congregations have the size or the intensity of mission to do all of them, but any congregation can do some of them.
+There are many ways for a local congregation to have a health ministry.
+Few of them have the size or the intensity of mission to do all of them, but any congregation can do some of them.
 How can a congregation develop a ministry of healing and wellness?
 Some ideas (among many):

 The Congregation as a Healthy Place